From its earliest days, the Athena Institute has been recognized as the North American leader in construction sector LCA.

 In 1996, the Athena team initiated a separation from Forintek to ensure total objectivity of the team.
 The Athena Institute was formed in 1997, co-founded by Wayne Trusty as President and Jamie Meil as Vice President, and acquiring all intellectual property from Forintek.

 The original spreadsheet tool was converted to a full software application with significant funding from the Climate Change Secretariat of the Canadian government, among others.
 It was released as a commercial product in 2002, originally known as the Environmental Impact Estimator.
 Now called the Athena Impact Estimator for Buildings, this software and data package has evolved through many updates and is now in its fourth iteration.
-A second tool, the Athena EcoCalculator for Assemblies, was released as a free product in 2007.
-This spreadsheet tool, derived from the Impact Estimator, contains pre-calculated LCA results for common building assemblies and was developed under funding by the Green Building Initiative as a component of the Green Globes™ green building rating program, which is an ANSI Standard.
+In 2007, another tool was released : the Athena EcoCalculator for Assemblies.
+This simplified spreadsheet tool contained pre-calculated LCA results for common building assemblies and was developed under funding by the Green Building Initiative as a component of the Green Globes™ green building rating program.
+This tool has been discontinued.
+The most recent Athena software development is Pavement LCA, a web app launched in 2017.

 Today, the Athena Institute is supported by a broad range of material industries and stakeholders and is working towards continued development of LCA data on materials and systems and continued evolution of the software tools to meet changing needs in the construction world.